Explore Scotland by Boat with Le Boat

 Laggan

-Laggan Locks is both the beginning and the conclusion for many Le Boat journeys.
+Laggan Locks is both the beginning and the conclusion of the Le Boat journeys.
 Positioned amidst the tranquil surroundings of the Great Glen, Laggan allows travellers to ease into their adventure or savour a restful finale.

-Jelena describes how her boating adventure began here with guidance from the expert Le Boat team.
-Pro tip?
-Arrange for groceries to be delivered to your boat before your departure.
+Pro tip: Arrange for groceries to be delivered to your boat before your departure.
 It’s a small step that makes all the difference, especially when shops are not close by.

 Gairlochy